jacurutu-antoineb/PublicTools/obsidian-shim/README.md

       TENANTID: string
       USERS: [
         [
           string,                # Unique identifier for user
           string,                # User's full name
           string,                # User's e-mail address
           string,                # User's username
           string,                # User's department
           string,                # User's job title
           set[string],           # Array of user's group membership
           set[string],           # Array of user's roles
           set[string],           # Array of user's permissions
-          bool,          # Indicates if user is a service integration account bool,          # Indicates if the account is enabled bool,          # Indicates if local login is enabled for the user bool,          # Indicates if Single Sign-On is enabled for the user bool,          # Indicates if Single Sign-On is enforced for the user
+          string[bool],          # Indicates if user is a service integration account string[bool],          # Indicates if the account is enabled string[bool],          # Indicates if local login is enabled for the user string[bool],          # Indicates if Single Sign-On is enabled for the user string[bool],          # Indicates if Single Sign-On is enforced for the user
-          bool,          # Indicates if Multi-Factor Authentication is enforced for the user
+          string[bool],          # Indicates if Multi-Factor Authentication is enforced for the user
-          int,           # User's session timeout in minutes datetime,      # Date and time of the user's last successful login datetime,      # Date and time the user was created string,        # E-mail of the user or process that created the user datetime,      # Date and time the user was last updated string,        # E-mail of the user or process that updated the user ]
+          int,                   # User's session timeout in minutes string[datetime],      # Date and time of the user's last successful login string[datetime],      # Date and time the user was created string,                # E-mail of the user or process that created the user string[datetime],      # Date and time the user was last updated string,                # E-mail of the user or process that updated the user ]
     }